PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. First audit the adjacent `_optimize_transpose_unary_split_concat_single_post_nchw` helper, its two production sequence positions, active match counts on the same five short representatives, its Split-axis and Concat-axis ownership, public-output handling, and ordering dependency on the two indexed Split-root owners.
+2. First audit the adjacent `_optimize_singleton_gate_conv_concat_nhwc_bridge_blocks` helper, its two production sequence positions, active match counts on the same five short representatives, every singleton Reshape and Transpose removal, its public and side-consumer behavior, and ordering dependency on the indexed unary/ Split/Concat owner.
 Do not implement until that characterization is recorded.
-3. If the audit identifies a safe semantic boundary, add a separately planned unary-root family while reusing only the already-proven typed-axis, metadata, adapter, graph-index, and LayoutState primitives.
+3. If the audit identifies a safe semantic boundary, create a separate indexed singleton-gate owner with immutable plan/revalidation/apply stages.
+Reuse only proven graph-index, shape/signature, quantization, LayoutState, and local-boundary primitives.
 Use focused synthetic checks and one short sequential production comparison; do not run a Tier corpus unless explicitly requested.
 4. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have